fhoedemakers/pico-infonesPlus/README.md

 - xbox Series X controller : Works
 - xbox One controller : Works
 - xbox elite controller : Works
 - 8bitdo SN30 Pro+ firmware V6.01: Works.
-With the controller switched off, hold X + Start to switch to Xinput mode.
+With the controller switched off, hold X + Start to switch to XInput mode.
 (LED 1 and 2 will blink).
 Then connect to USB.
 - 8bitdo Pro 2 firmware V3.04: Works.
-With the controller switched off, hold X + Start to switch to Xinput mode.
+With the controller switched off, hold X + Start to switch to XInput mode.
 (LED 1 and 2 will blink).
 Then connect to USB.
 - 8bitdo SN30 PRO Wired : Not working, recognized but no report
 - 8bitdo SF30 PRO firmware v2.05 : Works.
-With the controller switched off, hold X + Start to switch to Xinput mode.
+With the controller switched off, hold X + Start to switch to XInput mode.
 (LED 1 and 2 will blink).
 Then connect to USB.
 - 8bitdo SN30 PRO firmware v2.05 : Not tested, should probably work

 ### Troubleshooting: